JobStart Scheme - employer guidance

 Email address

-Please provide a valid email address for any identified points of contact.
+Please provide a valid email address for all identified points of contact.

 Please ensure email addresses are typed correctly – we will send documents to you using these email addresses

-How many employees are in your company/organisation at date of application?
+How many permanent employees are in your company/organisation at date of application?

 Please provide both the total number of employees in your organisation as well as the number based in Northern Ireland.